- ABOUT

 Family therapy for addressing substance misuse creates a supportive atmosphere characterized by therapeutic alliances.
 Relationships are grounded in trust, mutual respect, and understanding among you, your therapist, and your family.

+The approach highlights the importance of family resilience, meaning families can work together to overcome challenges.
 It aims to equip family members with essential skills to manage stressors effectively while fostering a positive outlook.

 Figuring out what’s causing conflicts and disagreements in your household can sometimes feel like wandering through a maze.
 Pinpointing these problems is a key step in tackling family issues that might be linked to substance misuse.